 -

-Princeton’s courses vary from small seminars (e.g. Freshman Seminars and Writing Seminars, usually limited to 12-15 students), to medium-sized lecture courses with a required weekly discussion session (a “precept”), to large lecture courses (sometimes up to 200-300 students), again with a precept.
-The standard class meeting time will thus be 3-4 hours per week, but some natural science or engineering courses also have an additional weekly lab session (normally 3 hrs.), on top of the weekly lectures and precept.
+Princeton’s courses vary from small seminars (e.g. Freshman Seminars and Writing Seminars, usually 12-15 students), to medium-sized lecture courses with a required "precept" (weekly discussion session), to large lecture courses (up to 200-300 students) with a precept.
+The standard class meeting time is 3-4 hours per week.
+However, some natural science or engineering courses have an additional weekly lab session (normally 3 hrs.) on top of the weekly lectures and precept.

 Courses also vary in the types of assignments they require.
-Many STEM courses assign weekly problem-sets (aka “p-sets”), whereas humanities courses often focus on readings and papers.
+Many STEM courses assign weekly problem-sets (“p-sets”), whereas humanities courses often focus on readings and papers.
 At the end of the semester, some courses require a term paper, and some have a final exam, a final “project”, or possibly a “take-home exam”.
-It can be a good idea to have a mixture of different types of assignments in a given semester, especially at the end of the semester when all papers are due at the end of Reading Period – also called “Dean’s Date” – and all finals take place in the week and a half following Reading Period.
+It can be a good idea to have a mixture of different types of assignments in a given semester.
+Having a balance of different assignments is especially helpful during busy periods like midterms and finals.

-Princeton’s courses will likely challenge you by new expectations: courses will move at a rapid pace; you will be expected to solve problems in math and science at a higher conceptual level; you will read many unfamiliar texts that require new approaches.
+Princeton’s courses will likely challenge you with new expectations: courses will move at a rapid pace; you will be expected to solve problems in math and science at a higher conceptual level; you will read many unfamiliar texts that require new approaches.
 Moreover, you will be expected to learn the particular conventions and assumptions of multiple disciplines, often in your first semester at Princeton.
-It’s perfectly normal to feel that the study strategies that got you here are no longer as effective, but Princeton has many academic support resources to help you adapt and grow.
+It is perfectly normal to feel that the study strategies that got you here are no longer as effective.
+Princeton has many academic support resources to help you adapt and grow.

 -